 A concept artist and illustrator based in Boston, Bill Balzer uses a black background to help the artwork on his website pop, lending itself a more dramatic effect on a webpage.
 Balzer has worked in the gaming industry for years, notably creating concept art for the game City of Heroes.

 Established concept artist and matte painter Benoit Pelchat has created artwork for more than 30 films, including Star Wars Episode III, Harry Potter and the Goblet of Fire, The Chronicles of Narnia, Iron Man, and Pirates of the Caribbean: Dead Man’s Chest—which was honored by the Visual Effects Society and the Academy Awards.
 A dark grey website background and bold orange font help Pelchat’s portfolio stand out.

 Alison Donato has done character design, visual development, and color styling for Disney TVA, Nickelodeon, ReelFX, and Cartoon Network.
 Donato’s website is as fun and playful as her work, with a retro-styled logo bringing personality to her sidebar menu.
 Including a resume on her about page helps Donato showcase her professional background to potential future clients.

-Filmmaker Fx Goby was nominated for an Emmy for his 360/VR Google Doodle, which was an homage to French filmmaker Georges Méliès.
-Goby has also worked on commercials for Google, as well as for clients including HMV, Tropicana, and Vodafone.
+Filmmaker Fx Goby was nominated for an Emmy for his 360/VR Google Doodle, an homage to French filmmaker Georges Méliès.
+Goby has also worked on commercials for Google and clients, including HMV, Tropicana, and Vodafone.
 He showcases his animation and film work using a grid layout website with lots of white space, allowing for an overview of his commercial and creative projects.